alexandros-koutras/Travel-Agency-Database/README.md

 ## 💡 Overview

 This project involves the design and implementation of a relational database in MySQL for managing the operations of a travel agency.
-The database models core entities such as branches, employees, customers (travelers), trips, destinations, and bookings.
+The database models core entities such as branches, employees, customers (travelers), trips, destinations, and reservations.

 ---